 5. Actions Following Investigation

-If the final determination is that the respondent has violated this Policy, UNM shall take appropriate action, which may include disciplinary sanctions up to and including dismissal from the University in accordance with Policy C07 “Faculty Disciplinary Policy.”
+If the final determination is that an individual has violated this Policy, UNM shall take appropriate action, which may include disciplinary sanctions up to and including dismissal from UNM in accordance with Policy C07“Faculty Disciplinary Policy.”

 6. False Information

-An employee who knowingly gives false information or knowingly makes a false report of alleged violation of this Policy or who knowingly provides false answers or information in response to an ongoing investigation will be subject to disciplinary action, up to and including dismissal, by the University.
+An employee who knowingly gives false information or knowingly makes a false report of alleged violation of this Policy or who knowingly provides false answers or information in response to an ongoing investigation will be subject to disciplinary action, up to and including dismissal, by UNM.